-You’ll especially notice the difference if you use a heavy lens.
+It doesn't matter what tripod brand you choose, you’ll definitely notice the difference if you use a heavy lens.
 Additionally, a tripod enables you to pan across the scene.

 I suggest using a flash for ballet dancer photography whenever the shooting conditions permit it, as it’s helpful for “freezing” and highlighting your models.
 For even better results, set a low shutter speed.

 This way, the background of the scene will become a bit blurry, while the dancers remain in focus.
 Such an effect is typically called “blurry but sharp.”

 Don’t be a hero for no good reason.
 Wanting to focus each shot manually is an honorable goal but you shouldn’t feel obligated to do so (unless you prefer doing it manually and can’t stand AF).

 While you’re in AF mode, change the camera setting to Continuous Autofocus (AI Servo or AFC, depending on your camera manufacturer) so that you can adapt to the model’s movements instantly.
 The adjustment occurs when the shutter button is semi-pressed.

 Ballet is all about movement.
 Thus, your models rarely stay in one place for more than a second, which makes proper focusing more important than ever.

 This is why you need to increase the shutter speed and keep it at 1/1000s minimum.
 You should also consider using your camera’s Continuous Shooting mode.